 Are the Sonoma and Napa Valleys a good place for a family vacation?
 Absolutely, Sonoma and Napa offer great outdoor activities for the whole family, examples include the Jelly Belly Candy Factory, the Charles Schulz Peanuts Museum, and the Old Faithful Geyser of California.
 In addition, many of the wineries offer special activities for kids.

 In this 7 day itinerary we spend 3 days in the Sonoma area and then 3 days in the Napa area before heading back to San Francisco for the flight back home.
 We usually choose to rent a vacation home with a pool so the kids can enjoy the pool in the afternoon after some morning touring.
 Homeaway has a number of vacation properties to rent in the Sonoma valley area.

-We start our 7 day Napa / Sonoma vacation in San Francisco.
+We start our One Week in Sonoma and Napa Valleys – 7 Day Itinerary in San Francisco.
 San Francisco is about an hour’s drive from Sonoma.
 Pick up your rental car and head out over the Golden Gate bridge via Highway 101 to Sonoma.
 We’ll spend the first few days in Sonoma which is a little less crowded than the Napa area.
 The centerpiece of Sonoma is the Sonoma Plaza , which is still anchored by the northernmost Franciscan mission in California—and it’s even the birthplace of the California State Bear Flag, created by Americans rebelling against Mexican rule.
 Take a walk around Sonoma Plaza which is lined with charming shops, tasting rooms, and popular restaurants.